-Cass Sculpture Foundation was founded in 1992 by Wilfred and Jeannette Cass who are still active founders and trustees.
-Their mission was to provide support for artists to achieve new levels of ambition.
-The result is a pioneering not-for-profit organisation that inspires, enables and presents the output of some of the most important figures in contemporary sculpture.
+Cass Sculpture Foundation was founded in 1992 by Wilfred and Jeannette Cass.
+Their mission was to provide support for artists to achieve new levels of ambition in the field of large-scale sculpture.
+The result was a pioneering not-for-profit organisation that inspired, enabled and presented the output of some of the most important figures in contemporary sculpture.

-Passionately committed to nurturing new, as well as established talent, the organisation commissions as many as 15 new works every year.
-It is consequently home to a constantly evolving display that has included sculptures by Sir Anthony Caro, Sir Eduardo Paolozzi, Rachel Whiteread, Tony Cragg, Antony Gormley and Sara Barker amongst others.
-CASS supports its commissioned artists at every step of the process, from conception to fabrication, exhibition and sale.
-As such, it provides exceptional opportunities for sculptors in the UK as well as internationally, and at varying stages in their careers.
+Passionately committed to nurturing new as well as established talent, the organisation commissioned new works every year.
+The 26 acre grounds were consequently home to a constantly evolving display that included sculptures by Anthony Caro, Eduardo Paolozzi, Rachel Whiteread, Tony Cragg, Antony Gormley and Sara Barker amongst others.
+CASS supported its commissioned artists at every step of the process, from conception to fabrication, exhibition and sale.
+As such, it provided exceptional opportunities for sculptors in the UK as well as internationally, and at varying stages in their careers.

-CASS is funded by sculpture sales, consultancy income and philanthropy.
-All of the works on display are available for sale, with proceeds split equally between the artist and the organisation in order to facilitate new commissions.
-In the past 24 years, CASS has raised and invested over £43,000,000 into over 250 Artists.
-This policy fosters a cycle of creativity, realised on a monumental scale.
+CASS was funded by sculpture sales, consultancy and philanthropy.
+All the works on display were available for sale, with proceeds split equally between the artist and the organisation in order to fund new commissions.
+In the past 28 years, CASS has invested in almost 300 Artists.

 Tony Cragg, Versus, 2012